-(a) The Employer agrees to pay 100 per cent of the cost of providing Medical Service Plan (MSP) benefits for all employees and dependents.

-(b) The Employer agrees to pay 100 per cent of the cost of all other health and welfare benefits provided, for each employee who regularly works more than 75% of full-time.

-(c) It is understood that the obligation of the employer under this clause is to provide insurance plans and to pay the premium costs of such plans.

-(d) Group Life and A.D.&D. at one times the annual salary to a maximum of \$50,000.

-(e) Weekly Indemnity: 75% of weekly earnings to a maximum of \$800.00 per week (two weeks insurance until E.I. benefits commence).

-• Eligible employees must use their available sick days before claiming the above W.I. benefit.

-• The W.I. benefit will be underwritten by Sun Life, who will adjudicate and pay claims based on medical evidence provided by the employee's doctor on forms supplied by Sun Life.

-• The eligibility period commences the day following the expiry of the employee's three-month probationary period.

-• The employer will provide an E.I. bridge loan for the entire amount of E.I. benefits until the E.I. cheques arrive.
-The employee agrees to repay the employer for this loan upon receipt of E.I. payment.
+- (a) The Employer agrees to pay one hundred (100) percent of the cost of providing Medical Service Plan (MSP) benefits for all employees and dependents. - (b) The Employer agrees to pay one hundred (100) percent of the cost of all other health and welfare benefits provided, for each employee who regularly works more than seventy five percent (75%) of full-time. - (c) It is understood that the obligation of the Employer under this clause is to provide insurance plans and to pay the premium costs of such plans. - (d) Group Life and A.D.&D. at one times the annual salary to a maximum of \$50,000. - (e) Weekly Indemnity: seventy five percent (75%) of weekly earnings to a maximum of eight hundred dollars (\$800.00) for one week (until E.I. benefits commence). - Eligible employees must use their available sick days before claiming the above W.I. benefit. - The W.I. benefit will be underwritten by Sun Life, who will adjudicate and pay claims based on medical evidence provided by the employee's doctor on forms supplied by Sun Life. - The eligibility period commences the day following the expiry of the employee's threemonth probationary period. - The Employer will provide an E.I. bridge loan for the entire amount of E.I. benefits until the E.I. cheques arrive.
+The employee agrees to repay the Employer for this loan upon receipt of E.I. payment.
 Employees shall repay any loan provided by the Company within 60 days of payment of such loan.

-• If the employee is still disabled after the E.I. period expires (15 weeks), the employee will be eligible to apply for Long Term Disability benefits.

-• No W.I. claims will be presented until three days of illness have passed.

-• Long-term Disability at 66 2/3 per cent of earnings to a maximum of \$3,000 per month.
-(The first 24 months of LTD benefits are at "own occupation", followed by "any occupation" definition).

-• Extended Health Care includes no deductible, 100 per cent of all eligible expenses, \$1 million overall plan maximum.
+- If the employee is still disabled after the E.I. period expires (15 weeks), the employee will be eligible to apply for Long Term Disability benefits. - No W.I. claims will be presented until three (3) days of illness have passed. - Long-term Disability at 66 2/3 per cent of earnings to a maximum of \$3,000 per month.
+(The first 24 months of LTD benefits are at "own occupation", followed by "any occupation" definition). - Extended Health Care includes no deductible, one hundred (100) percent of all eligible expenses, one million dollar overall plan maximum.

-• Dental Care: Part A, basic services at 90 per cent reimbursement; Part B, major restorative at 50 per cent reimbursement; and Part C, orthodontia at 50 per cent reimbursement for dependent children.
+Dental Care: Part A, basic services at 90 per cent reimbursement; Part B, major restorative at 50 per cent and Part C, orthodontia at 50 per cent reimbursement for dependent children.

-• Vision Care: 80%, to a maximum of \$300 every 24 months for adults, and every 12 months for children.

-(f) Disability and extended health benefit cheques issued for claims will be forwarded from the carrier directly to members.

-(g) The Health and Welfare Plan are an appendix forming part of this collective agreement.
-The parties agree that there will be no changes to the plans without prior approval from the Union.

-(h) An employer-paid Employee and Family Assistance Plan (Interlock).
+- Vision Care: 80%, to a maximum reimbursement of three hundred dollars (\$300) every twenty four (24) months for adults, and every twelve (12) months for children. - (f) Disability and extended health benefit cheques issued for claims will be forwarded from the carrier directly to members. - (g) The Health and Welfare Plan are an appendix forming part of this collective agreement.
+The parties agree that there will be no changes to the plans without prior approval from the Union. - (h) An Employer-paid Employee and Family Assistance Plan.
 It shall be in place immediately following ratification.